 Parts A and B are the parts you can get from the government.
 Together, they make up what’s known as original Medicare:

 - Part A is hospital insurance.
-It helps pay the costs of inpatient care you get in a hospital, hospice care, limited care at aa skilled nursing facility, and some limited home health services.
+It helps pay the costs of inpatient care you get in a hospital, hospice care, limited care at a skilled nursing facility, and some limited home health services.

 - Part B helps pay for outpatient health care, such as the services and supplies you get when you go to a doctor’s office, including preventive care.

 Original Medicare pays for a lot, but there are gaps in coverage.
 You still have to pay out-of-pocket costs when you go to the hospital or see a doctor.
 And there’s no coverage at all for things like dental, vision, long-term care, or prescription drugs.

 Medicare Advantage (Part C) plans offer an “all-in-one” alternative to getting parts A and B from the government, plus supplemental coverage through private insurers.

 Medicare Advantage plans are a full replacement for original Medicare.
 Federal law requires that they cover all the same services as original Medicare.
-They also have supplemental coverage, such as what you might get from supplements and Part D plans, built into different plans.
 Medicare Advantage plans often also offer extras such as health and wellness programs, and member discounts.

 If a Medicare Advantage plan seems like it might be a good fit for you, the following private insurance companies offers these plans in Vermont: